fgiardin/water_biases_CMIP6/data-raw/README.md

 Scripts used to process the data from scratch.
-Unfortunately some raw datasets are to big to be uplaoded on this repo.
+Some raw datasets are too big to be uplaoded on this repo.
 Follow the instructions in the "Data availability" section of the published manuscript to download them.